How to Migrate Exchange 2013, 2016 Mailboxes to Office 365 – Comprehensive Guide

 Best Solution for Exchange 2016 / 2013 to Office 365 Migration

 There are tools available that are well-designed and built only for this purpose.
-SysTools Exchange to Office 365 Migrator is one such tool to migrate Exchange On-Premise to Office 365 that works fine and perform the task in an efficient way.
-It is a professional application that can export emails, contacts, calendar without any data loss.
+SysTools Exchange to Office 365 Migration Tool is one such tool to migrate Exchange On-Premise to Office 365 that works fine and performs the task in an efficient way.
+Moreover, it is a professional application that can export emails, contacts, and calendars without any data loss.

 Some Top Features of the Tool:

 1. Batch Migration – The best feature of the application is that it allows users to carry out the migration task in batches.
-Users can add all the users in one go and migrate Exchange 2013 to MS Office 365 in batch of 20 users at a time.
-This makes the entire task quick and efficient.
+Users can add all the users in one go and migrate Exchange 2013 to MS Office 365 in batches of 20 users at a time.
+Moreover, this makes the entire task quick and efficient.

-3. No Mailbox Size Limitation – This software to migrate Exchange 2016 mailboxes into Office 365 account does not impose any mailbox size limitation during the process.
+3. No Mailbox Size Limitation – This software to migrate Exchange 2016 mailboxes into Office 365 accounts do not impose any mailbox size limitation during the process.
 No matter if there are small-sized Exchange mailboxes or large-sized, the tool makes sure that the entire data is migrated without affecting the data integrity.

-How to Migrate Exchange Mailboxes to O365 Cloud
+Software Working Steps to Migrate Exchange 2013 and 2016 Mailboxes to Office 365 Cloud

-1. Download and Install Exchange to Office 365 Migration Tool.
+Step 1.
+Download and Install the above-mentioned Tool.

-2. Select Exchange as Source & Office 365 as a Destination Platform.
+Step 2.
+Select Exchange as Source & Office 365 as a Destination Platform from the workload selction.

-3. Enter Exchange Admin & Office 365 Admin Credentials.
+Step 3.
+Enter source Exchange & destination Office 365 Admin Credentials and validate the required permissions.
+Click on Next.

 Customer Reviews for the Tool